ssssssyy0112/climate_prediction/README.md

 run the pre-process codes in it, and then use above data processing and analysis code in `spark` directory of this project for later steps.

 ### Steps
 1. Download data from ECA&D website.
 Unzip them, removing the not needed first 20 lines in each txt.
+(We've provided code to do this inside the RawData files in the outer links, but you can do it by yourself with a more convenient way.)
 2. Deploy the SeaweedFS and EXPOSE port 8888, save those text files into SeaweedFS.
 3. Deploy the Spark cluster.
 4. Deploy the ElasticSearch cluster and EXPOSE port 9200.
 (If you also deployed kibana, EXPOSE port 5601)